google/flatbuffers/docs/source/FlatBuffers.md

 In this context, it is only a better choice for systems that have very little to no information ahead of time about what data needs to be stored.

+If you do need to store data that doesn't fit a schema, FlatBuffers also offers a schema-less (self-describing) version!

 Read more about the "why" of FlatBuffers in the
 [white paper](@ref flatbuffers_white_paper).